 In this study, there was 1 (one) student who did not follow the instruction.
 He realized the weaknesses of the task, but he could not able to revise it to make it correct.
 He just said that since the domains of both functions were not defined clearly, the two functions cannot be the same.
-But, he was unable to use his inferential skills that the largest domain of f is the set of non negative real numbers, and the largest domain of g.
-Hence, the largest domain of gof is the set of non-negative real numbers and the largest domain of fog is the set of real numbers.
-Since, there are two conditions of two functions to be the same, namely its domain and its rule, the two functions fog and gof cannot be equal functions.
-This student can be classified as at developing critical thinker stage.
+But, he was unable to use his inferential skills that the largest domain of f is the set of non-negative real numbers, and the largest domain of f is the set of non-negative real numbers and the largest domain of f is the set of non-negative real numbers and the largest domain of f is the set of non-negative real numbers to be the same, namely its domain and its rule, the two functions f og and g of cannot be equal functions.
+This student can be classified as at f developing critical thinker stage.